shadib42/shadib42.github.io/README.md

 A. There can be multiple situation where the resume might not showing up.
   - Error in repository name: the reporsitory name has to in the format username.github.io.
 If it is not in this format the      page will not generate.
   - If the correct branch from which the site is generated is not selected.
-  - If the CV is in the wrong file: the CV has to be in the file labelled index.md
+  - If the resume is in the wrong file: the resume has to be in the file labelled index.md